Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_Quickstart/README.md

 ```

-2. In the projectFolder/Properties/launchSettings.json update the http.applicationUrl to have port 5000
+2. In the projectFolder/Properties/launchSettings.json update the http.applicationUrl to have port 5000.
-3. update the hosting endpoint with our dev tunnel. example `https://9ndqr7mn.usw2.devtunnels.ms:5000`
+3. Update the hosting endpoint with our dev tunnel. example `https://9ndqr7mn.usw2.devtunnels.ms:5000`.
-5. from the terminal run `dotnet run` in our project folder"
+5. From the terminal run `dotnet run` in our project folder".
-6. from cmd run "curl http://localhost:5000/test" and ensure you can see test endpoint being written to the console.
+6. From cmd run "curl http://localhost:5000/test" and ensure you can see test endpoint being written to the console.

 ## This can be used as a dummy callback URL for testing or the eventproccesor